yaojenkuo/ApplicationInR/README.md

 You may check the result creating by Shiny at <https://yaojenkuo.shinyapps.io/wsjIndia>.

 You can also find the ui.R and server.R here: <https://github.com/yaojenkuo/ApplicationInR/tree/master/wsjIndia>.

+## 3. Practical Machine Learning of Coursera

+You may check the result creating by Rmarkdown and Knitr at <http://yaojenkuo.github.io/pml.html>.

+You can also find the .Rmd file here: <https://github.com/yaojenkuo/ApplicationInR/tree/master/pmlCoursera>.